Update (Feb 2020):

 The George Banco company was formed in November 2013 and they began lending a few months into 2014.
 They had started out as a guarantor lender, but would in time add the option of a personal loan.
 Early growth had been spurred on by key broker partnerships.
 They had for instance worked with the leading retail lender The Money Shop.
 A significant milestone came in August 2017 when they were acquired by Non-Standard Finance for £53.5m.
 NSF had already acquired Everyday Loans (+TrustTwo) in December 2015, as well as the August 2015 deal for Loans at Home.
 Banco’s owner now controls a 180,000+ customer base with around 25,000 being attributed to the guarantor division (includes TrustTwo).

 This tally is quite modest when you consider that the market leader (Amigo) has 224,000+ customers.
-The popularity of www.georgebanco.com had been progressing well.
-On a past check they had locally ranked at #57,192, but this has dropped and they now rank globally at around 1.1 million.
+The traffic performance (Alexa ranking) of www.georgebanco.com has been sporadic over the years.
+They remain a top 5 guarantor lender, whilst for unsecured 12 month terms they now sit just outside the top 5.
 Banco’s 2 products have slight differences.
 For unsecured you can receive between £1000 and £5000 paying £285.56 per £1000 over a year fixed.
 Their guarantor product extends to a whopping £15,000 and a cheaper deal is also available at £236.12 if you can find a backing aged 21-75.
-Same day payouts are pitched, no late fees are charged and they have amassed 6000+ reviews on Trustpilot scoring 95% with 1700+ Facebook fans.
+Same day payouts are pitched, no late fees are charged, they have amassed 7660+ reviews on Trustpilot scoring 96% and have 1700+ Facebook fans.

 About Bamboo Loans

 Bamboo is an established provider of bad credit loans with or without guarantors.
 This lender has operated since 2014 and today has more than 50,000 customers.
 They employ 80+ staff across 3 offices situated in Caerphilly, London and Southampton.
 The Southampton office deals with new loan applications and Caerphilly manages existing customers (London’s purpose is unclear).
 Boo the Panda is the brand mascot of www.bambooloans.com that has historically been a top 5 visited site in their catered sectors.
-They have however took a dip across 2019.
-They had been locally ranked at around 25k, but they have now lost this local ranking.
-We have witnessed a similar drop at George Banco who are a similar matched competitor.
+They have remained in this ballpark region, but their Alexa ranking did take a dip across 2019 and now in 2020.
+This has also been the case with George Banco who are a similar matched competitor.

 The 2 products available each start from £1000.
 The caps do differ though with the non-guarantor option stopping at £5000 and the guarantor option extending to £8000.
 Homeowners or tenants are accepted on that side between ages 21 and 72.
 Pricing is matched across each over a year at £235.72 for £1000.
 This is the representative example, but a variable range is headed as 26.9% to 89.9%.
 Just remember that with very poor credit you are likely to be asked for a backing even if you are opting for unsecured.
-Bamboo’s support on Trustpilot has been excellent to date scoring at 97% from 12,000+ reviews.
-Not many customers follow them on Facebook where they have around 600 likes.
+Bamboo’s score on Trustpilot is excellent at 98% from 16,900+ reviews (the best in the sector).
+Not many customers however go on to follow them on Facebook where they have captured 600 likes.